SirGoingFar/Star-War-Search/README.md

 In a bid to improve the application user experience, the application is built to hold fetched API data in a local, light-weight cache that is constantly refreshed on search term change - this means that the data that was previously fetched from the API need not be fetched again if the user demands the same data later.
 With this capability, the application navigation becomes smoother and faster.

 ## DESIGN AND USER FLOW
 As stated above, the application has two main areas: character search and character detail.

+The character search screen contains a search field and a paginated character result list.

 The character detail area is further broken down to the movies and species sub-areas.
 These sub-areas are accessible from the main area (character detail).

 This further breakdown was hugely influenced by the thirst for application scalability and good user experience while searching characters with the application.